A Message from the Rector: Change is Coming

 The food donations are taken to the Circle of Concern, a food pantry located in Valley Park.
 Needed are: Boxed Cereal, Dry Pasta, Pasta Sauce, Canned Pasta, Peanut Butter, Jelly/Jam, Canned Chicken, Canned Tuna, Macaroni & Cheese“Dinner” Helpers Dry Potatoes/Dry Beans/Dry Rice, Canned Fruit, Canned Vegetables, Baking staples.

 Fresh produce from home and community gardens is welcomed!

 Circle of Concern also accepts Personal Hygiene items: Shampoo, Hair Conditioner, Lotion, Razors, Deodorant, Bar Soap, Body Wash, Size 5 & 6 diapers, Baby Wipes, Feminine Hygiene Products

-Please place your donations in the red plastic container in the Narthex.
+Please place your donations in the blue plastic container in the Narthex.
 Thank you.

 DIRECTIONAL NOTE: If you use GPS or any similar mapping system, in many instances, Brightfield Trail is not recognized as a street option.
 Additionally, most systems will indicate the destination has been reached at Goddard School.
 St. Luke’s is located directly across the street from Goddard.

 From Big Bend: Continue north on Sulphur Spring Road approximately 50 or so yards beyond Goddard and turn left onto Brightfield Trail.
 St. Luke’s will be located immediately to the left.

 From Manchester: If you have arrived at Goddard (or Big Bend), you have gone too far.
 From the Goddard parking lot, make a right back onto Sulphur Spring Road, and make a left approximately 50 yards onto Brightfield Trail.
 St. Luke’s will be located immediately to the left.